Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 ## Python for Web

 Python is a general purpose programming language and it can be used for many places.
-In this section, we will see how we use python for the web.
-There are many python web frame works.
+In this section, we will see how we use Python for the web.
+There are many Python web frame works.
 Django and Flask are the most popular ones.
 Today, we will see how to use Flask for web development.

 ### Flask

-Flask is a web development framework written in python.
+Flask is a web development framework written in Python.
 Flask uses Jinja2 template engine.
-Flask can be also used with other modern frond libraries such as react.
+Flask can be also used with other modern front libraries such as React.

 If you did not install the virtualenv package yet install it first.
-Virtual environment will allows to isolate project dependencies.
+Virtual environment will allows to isolate project dependencies from the local machine dependencies.

 #### Folder structure

-After completing all the step your project file structure should look like this:
+After completing all the step, your project file structure should look like this:

 ```sh